Frequently Asked Questions

 Chicago Cares is dedicated to personal and organizational privacy.
 Some organizations with which we work request that their addresses remain anonymous for their clients’ protection.
 Use the zip code on the volunteer opportunity sign-up page to get a better understanding of the opportunity’s location.
 Once you register and sign up for the opportunity, you will receive an email with the project address, directions, where to meet the volunteer leader, and the volunteer leader’s contact information.

 Chicago Cares projects could not happen without our corps of dedicated volunteer leaders.
-A volunteer leader can commit to lead the same project throughout the year or can help with our less-frequent projects, such as Serve-a-thon and Youth in Service.
-Contact Rob Pabon to learn more.
+A volunteer leader can commit to lead the same project throughout the year or can help with special projects.
+Contact us to learn more.

 Chicago Cares is a 501(c)(3) nonprofit organization.
 To support our programs, we rely on a diverse array of funding from private individuals, foundations, and corporations.
 We do not receive United Way grants or direct governmental funding.
 Donate today to support our programs across the city.